-CONTENT TOPIC ESSENTIAL QUESTION INDICATOR AND OBJECTIVES Cultural Change Over Time How did people live in the past?
-Students will analyze early regional cultural groups by: comparing how societies in the Americas, Western Europe, and Western Africa have shaped and been shaped by their culture, traditions, and environment.
+CONTENT TOPIC ESSENTIAL QUESTION INDICATOR AND OBJECTIVES Cultural Change Over Time How did people live in the past? • comparing how societies in the Americas, Western Europe, and Western Africa have shaped and been shaped by their culture, traditions, and environment.